NMudunuru/CzmTestKit/CONTRIBUTING.md

 ### Setup for testing the documentation

-The `CzmTestKit` [documentation](https://czmtestkit.readthedocs.io/en/latest/index.html) is hosted by `readthedocs`, where the changes merged to `main` branch of the [git repository](https://github.com/NMudunuru/CzmTestKit.git) are automatically reflected in the published documentation.
+The package [documentation](https://czmtestkit.readthedocs.io/en/latest/index.html) is hosted by `readthedocs`, where the changes merged to `main` branch of the [git repository](https://github.com/NMudunuru/CzmTestKit.git) are automatically reflected in the published documentation.
 However, it is necessary to locally test the documentation before pushing to the `main`.
 Use the following steps to locally build and test the documentation.

 #### Windows 10